Equal-Vote/star-server/docs/contributions/1_local_setup.md

 ## Clone your fork from GitHub

 [Cloning](https://help.github.com/articles/cloning-a-repository/) is where you **download** a copy of a repository from a `remote` location that is either owned by you or by someone else.
-In your case, this remote location is your `fork` of star.vote's repository that should be available at `https://github.com/YOUR_USER_NAME/star-server`. (`YOUR_USER_NAME` would be replaced with your GitHub user name.)
+In your case, this remote location is your `fork` of BetterVoting's repository that should be available at `https://github.com/YOUR_USER_NAME/star-server`. (`YOUR_USER_NAME` would be replaced with your GitHub user name.)

 Run these commands on your local machine: